How I Treated My Pompholyx Eczema (Dyshidrotic Dermatitis)

 A Tale of Pain and Suffering

-My hands have always been wonderfully soft and smooth, regardless of working in a job that requires me to wash my hands a lot.
+My hands have always been wonderfully soft and smooth, despite the fact that I work in a job that requires frequent hand-washing.
 I always assumed it was because I took great care of my skin.
-I moisturise frequently whenever I have the chance and I always try to make my own lotions and skin creams, using the best quality organic essential oils.
+I moisturise whenever I have the chance, and I always try to make my own lotions and skin creams, using the best quality organic essential oils.

 It was about 6 months ago, I decided to change jobs; I started working in a busy hospital where the shifts were long and stressful.
-It was then, that I started to develop a small bumpy rash on my middle and index finger – I always get this rash when my skin comes into contact with cheap jewellery (nickel) so I knew it was an allergic reaction to something.
-It’s weird that it only developed on my left hand and nowhere else!
+It was then that I started to develop a small, bumpy rash on my middle and index finger.
+I always get this rash when my skin comes into contact with cheap jewellery (nickel), so I knew it was an allergic reaction to something.
+It was weird, though, that it developed only on my left hand and nowhere else.

-I figured it was the brand of hospital soap at first so I decided to bring a different brand of soap with me—one that I have never had an allergy to in the past.
+At first, I figured it was the brand of hospital soap, so I decided to bring a different brand of soap with me—one that I have never had an allergy to in the past.
 To my disappointment, my skin continued to get worse.
 It really started to concern me because I couldn’t determine a cause.

 The good news is, these types of allergies can be tested and confirmed (I later found out that it was something else).
 Once you know for sure what the cause is, you can stay far far away from it.
 For those of you who don’t wear these kinds of gloves, I highly recommend getting allergy tested for other substances and foods that you come into contact with on a daily basis.

 Because I work in health care, I have no choice but to wear hand protection.
 That is why cotton liners are great—they slip under the nitrile gloves perfectly.

 Over a few weeks/months, my hands gradually became a lot better, but they were not completely healed.
 I couldn't understand why it was taking so long.